finger563/webgme-codeeditor/README.md

         },
 	    "attrToInfoMap": {
 	        "CodeObject": {
+                "docstring": [
+                    "## CodeObject Documentation",
+                    "this is some documentation for the code object itself.", "",
+                    "it will be appended to the documentation for all of CodeObject's attributes."
+                ],
+                "attributes": {
 		            "Markdown": [
                         "## Markdown Code Attribute",
                         "This code attribute should be formatted with [Markdown](https://en.wikipedia.org/wiki/Markdown)" ],
                     "C++": "## C++ Code Attrubute\nThis is c++ code.\n NOTICE HOW YOU CAN USE EMBEDDED NEWLINES OR ARRAYS", "JSON": "Simple doc string here.",
                     "Python": "Useless doc string."
+                }
             }
 	    },
         "nameTemplateMap": {